-- Review of the Treasury Policy and compliance therewith alongside monitoring of activity and controls underpinning the Treasury Policy; - Consideration of treasury dealing strategy and holdings against the risk appetite set for treasury risk management; - Review of risk associated with changes to the Society's balance sheet, including structural changes and consideration of policy or other actions appropriate to that risk assessment; - Consideration and agreement of the Society's interest rate view, based on changes to the economic outlook and interest rate environment: - Annual review of the Society's authorised list of treasury investment counterparties; - Oversight of funding risk including the management of funding and liquidity risk across stressed funding scenarios and agreement of contingency funding plans; - Monitoring of interest rate risk and hedging activity including the impact of basis risk on the Society's net interest margin; - Consideration to management of risks to the Society's net interest margin arising from changes in the market value of liquid assets, derivatives and embedded derivatives under applicable accounting standards, including quarterly review of stressed interest rate scenarios; - Consideration to scenarios modelled as part of liquidity stress testing and identification of additional scenarios based on best practise and regulatory pronouncements. - Annual review of the Society's ILAAP; - Review of compliance with specific guidelines issued by the PRA or FCA; and - Annual review of treasury and risk staff training.
+- Review of the Treasury Policy and compliance therewith alongside monitoring of activity and controls underpinning the Treasury Policy; - Consideration of treasury dealing strategy and holdings against the risk appetite set for treasury risk management; - Review of risk associated with changes to the Society's balance sheet, including structural changes and consideration of policy or other actions appropriate to that risk assessment; - Consideration and agreement of the Society's interest rate view, based on changes to the economic outlook and interest rate environment; - Annual review of the Society's authorised list of treasury investment counterparties; - Oversight of funding risk including the management of funding and liquidity risk across stressed funding scenarios and agreement of contingency funding plans; - Review of the Society's encumbrance levels; - Consideration of the impact from changes in the market value of liquid assets, derivatives and embedded derivatives under applicable accounting standards, including quarterly review of stressed interest rate scenarios; - Consideration to scenarios modelled as part of liquidity stress testing and identification of additional scenarios based on best practise and regulatory pronouncements. - Annual review of the Society's ILAAP; - Review of compliance with specific guidelines issued by the PRA or FCA; and - Annual review of treasury and risk staff training.

-Through 2016 ALCO met monthly.
+Through 2017 ALCO met monthly.